-- a) review and approve the Internal Audit Charter on an annual basis; - b) review and provide input into the internal audit activity's strategic plan, objectives, performance measures and outcomes; - c) review and discuss with the Director, Internal Audit their approach to using the risk assessment to develop the 36 month rolling Internal Audit plan; - d) review and approve the proposed risk-based 36 month rolling internal audit plan and the annual budget; - e) review internal audit's performance relative to its audit plan; - f) review the recommendations arising from the internal audits and special projects.
+- a) review and approve the Internal Audit Charter on an annual basis; - b) review and provide input into the internal audit activity's strategic plan, objectives, performance measures and outcomes; - c) review and discuss with the Director, Internal Audit their approach to using the risk assessment to develop the 12-month rolling internal audit plan and 24-month outlook; - d) review and approve the proposed risk-based 12-month rolling internal audit plan and the annual budget; - e) review internal audit's performance relative to its audit plan; - f) review the recommendations arising from the internal audits and special projects.
 Review the adequacy and appropriateness of Management's responses to recommendations made by the internal auditors, including the remediation timetable thereof; - g) review, approve and report to the Board together with the CEO on the appointment, reassignment or dismissal of the Director, Internal Audit; - h) review and approve the competency requirements and evaluate the competencies of the Director, Internal Audit; and - i) the Chair of the Committee together with the CEO will review the annual performance evaluation and salary recommendation for the Director, Internal Audit. - F. Finance and Treasury